walles/px/README.rst

 * After you press ``q`` to quit, the display is retained and some lines at the bottom are removed to prevent the information you want from scrolling out of view.
+* A help text on the bottom hints you how to search / filter (interactively), change sort order or how to pick processes for further inspection or killing.

 ``px``
 -------------